-It would be easy to start irrigation in the moment that deficiency symptoms like beginning wilting of leaves start to be visible.
+It would be easy to start irrigation the moment that deficiency symptoms like beginning wilting of leaves start to be visible.
 But this is much too late.
 What could be other symptoms a plant shows on the way to drought stress?
 A first sign is the increase of leaf temperature due to the beginning closure of the stomata followed by lower transpiration cooling.
-This is difficult to measure because there are often much bigger short-term changes in leaf temperature due to varying radiation by e.g. clouds.
+This is difficult to measure because there are often much bigger short-term changes in leaf temperature due to varying radiation by e.g. changing clouds.
 Another indication is the decreasing water transport in the vessels.
 There are systems available to measure the ‘speed’ of the water column in the stem, but they are very sensible in the application.
 The transport rate also depends on other factors like changing radiation, leading to the fact that to derive existing stress is not trivial.
-Additional only one or some few plants of the whole crop are measured.
-These facts show that the plant itself is not a good indicator to derive irrigation measures.
+Additionally only one or some few plants of the whole crop are measured.
+These facts show that the plant itself is a complicated indicator to derive daily irrigation measures.

-As instruments for measuring the water situation in the substrate mainly the following tools are available: tensiometer (measuring the matric potential in Pa), TDR or FDR sensors (time domain reflectometry/frequency domain reflectomety, measuring the volumetric water content of a soil in Vol. %).
+As instruments for measuring the water situation in the substrate mainly the following tools are available: tensiometer (measuring the matric potential in Pa), TDR or FDR sensors (time domain reflectometry/frequency domain reflectometry, measuring the volumetric water content of a soil in Vol. %).
 For the latter data about the relation between the volumetric water content and the matric potential of the specific substrate is necessary.

 To be added: photos of tensiometers and TDR/FDR sensors

 1.6.2 How much to irrigate?